 The vicious circle of simplified landscapes and biodiversity loss

 It’s a very common misconception that one pollinator is good for everything.
-Usually this pollinator is the Western honey bee.
+Usually, this pollinator is the Western honey bee.
 There’s already plenty of research that this isn’t true, that diverse pollinator communities increase pollination success.
 A group of scientists now analysed 89 studies from 1,475 sites all over the world.
 And showed that crop production benefits from biodiversity – by increasing the ecosystem services of pollination and pest control.
 All over these studies, as a common principle, pollination increased crop yields.
-Pollination, on the other hand, increased by species rich pollinator communities.
+Pollination, on the other hand, increased by species-rich pollinator communities.
 And decreased with the evenness of this community increasing.
-This means that high dominance of single species like honey bees or common carder bees doesn’t lead to optimal results.
+This means that the high dominance of single species like honey bees or common carder bees doesn’t lead to optimal results.
 Simplified landscapes, finally negatively affected species richness and increased evenness.
 Therefore, simplified landscapes decrease crop production.

 The study showed the same relationships also for natural enemies of crop pests.
 This creates a vicious cycle.
 Farmers react to lower production with the means they have: fertilizer, pesticides, extension of agricultural area etc. But there’s a limit for improving with technical measures if the foundation isn’t solid.
 The name of this foundation: biodiversity.
 This is a common principle all over these 1,475 sites worldwide.
 However, how diversity looks like at each site and what measures work best there is different.
 That’s something to keep in mind: there’s no one-fits-all solution.